-The Session 3 provides students with a detailed understanding of the mechanisms of causes & consequences of the climate change, thanks to the workshop The Climate Fresk.
+Session 3 provides students with a detailed understanding of the mechanisms underlying the causes & consequences of climate change, thanks to the workshop called The Climate Fresk.

 Past and current consequences in France are detailed in a focus module.

 Students end the session by calculating their personal carbon footprint with the workshop Nos Gestes Climat.

 Why is a +5°C temperature rise so dangerous?

 Over a single day, the temperature can change from 8°C in the morning to 18°C in the afternoon and back to 10°C in the evening: temperature changes are much bigger than +2°C or +5°C.

 Weather temperature changes are measured at a specific spot at a specific moment: we experience them everyday.